vmware/vic-product/docs/user_doc/vic_app_dev/configure_docker_client.md

 2. Create two subfolders in the Docker certificates folder, naming one with the registry's FQDN and one with the registry's IP address.<pre>$ mkdir -p /etc/docker/certs.d/<i>registry_fqdn</i></pre> <pre>$ mkdir -p /etc/docker/certs.d/<i>registry_ip</i></pre>
 3. Copy the registry's CA certificate into both folders.<pre>$ cp ca.crt /etc/docker/certs.d/<i>registry_fqdn</i>/</pre> <pre>$ cp ca.crt /etc/docker/certs.d/<i>registry_ip</i>/</pre>
 6. Open a new terminal and attempt to log in to the registry server by using both the FQDN and the IP address of the registry server.<pre>$ docker login <i>registry_fqdn</i></pre> <pre>$ docker login <i>registry_ip</pre>
 7. If the login fails with a certificate error, restart the Docker daemon.<pre>$ sudo systemctl daemon-reload</pre> <pre>$ sudo systemctl restart docker</pre>
+-->

+This example configures a Linux Docker client so that you can log into vSphere Integrated Containers Registry by using its IP address.

+**NOTE**: The current version of vSphere Integrated Containers uses the registry's IP address as the Subject Alternate Name when auto-generating certificates for vSphere Integrated Containers Registry.
+Consequently, when you run `docker login`, you must use the IP address of the registry rather than the FQDN.

+1. Copy the certificate file to the Linux machine on which you run the Docker client.
+2. Switch to `sudo` user.<pre>$ sudo su</pre>
+2. Create a subfolder in the Docker certificates folder, using the registry's IP address as the folder name.<pre>$ mkdir -p /etc/docker/certs.d/<i>registry_ip</i></pre>
+3. Copy the registry's CA certificate into the folder.<pre>$ cp ca.crt /etc/docker/certs.d/<i>registry_ip</i>/</pre>
+6. Open a new terminal and attempt to log in to the registry server, specifying the IP address of the registry server.<pre>$ docker login <i>registry_ip</pre>
+7. If the login fails with a certificate error, restart the Docker daemon.<pre>$ sudo systemctl daemon-reload</pre> <pre>$ sudo systemctl restart docker</pre>

 ### Docker on Windows ###